benidevo/order-fulfillment/doc/PRD.md

 - Handles allocation and returns
 - Enforces inventory constraints
 - Maintains separation from Order aggregate
+- Prevents negative inventory and over-allocation

 ## Core Events

 ### Order Events

-- OrderCreated - When a new order is registered
+- **OrderCreated**: Generated when a new order is registered
-- OrderStatusUpdated - When an order transitions states
+- **OrderStatusUpdated**: Generated when an order transitions between states
-- OrderCancelled - When an order is cancelled
+- **OrderCancelled**: Generated when an order is cancelled

 ### Inventory Events

-- InventoryUpdated - When stock levels change
+- **InventoryUpdated**: Generated when stock levels change
-- InventoryAllocated - When inventory is reserved for an order
+- **InventoryAllocated**: Generated when inventory is reserved for an order
-- InventoryReturned - When inventory is returned from cancelled orders
+- **InventoryReturned**: Generated when inventory is returned from cancelled orders

 ## Query Models (Planned)

-- OrderSummary - Current state of all orders
+- **OrderSummary**: Current state of all orders with essential details
-- InventoryStatus - Current inventory levels
+- **InventoryStatus**: Current inventory levels across products
-- ShippingManifest - Orders ready to be shipped
+- **FulfillmentWorkQueue**: Orders ready for processing by status
-- FulfillmentDashboard - Operational metrics
+- **CustomerOrderHistory**: Order history organized by customer

 ## Technical Stack

-- **Command Side**: Java 17, Spring Boot, Spring Kafka
+- **Command Side**: Java 17, Spring Boot, Spring Kafka, Lombok
-- **Event Bus**: Apache Kafka
+- **Event Bus**: Apache Kafka, Zookeeper
-- **Query Side (Planned)**: Node.js, Express, KafkaJS
+- **Query Side**: Go, Gin framework, KafkaJS
-- **Storage**: In-memory with Kafka as event log
+- **Storage**: In-memory with Kafka as event log, MongoDB for query models
-- **Containers**: Docker and Docker Compose
+- **Infrastructure**: Docker, Docker Compose for local development

-## Implementation Approach

-1. Start with a clean domain model following DDD principles
-2. Implement the command side with proper aggregate boundaries
-3. Set up Kafka as the event distribution mechanism
-4. Create the query side with read-optimized models
-5. Demonstrate eventual consistency between sides

-## Success Criteria
+## Metrics of Success

 The project will be considered successful when:

-1. It clearly demonstrates CQRS and Event Sourcing patterns
-2. Commands properly update the system state and generate events
+1. Commands properly update system state and generate appropriate events
-3. The query side builds projections from events
+2. The query side builds and maintains projections from the event stream
-4. The system handles the basic order fulfillment workflow
+3. The system demonstrates eventual consistency between command and query sides
-5. Events can be replayed to rebuild system state
+4. Events can be replayed to rebuild system state
+5. The polyglot architecture demonstrates language-appropriate implementations
-6. Documentation clearly explains the architectural concepts
+6. Documentation clearly explains architectural concepts and implementation details